rockettheme/docs/Docs/joomla/extensions/rokpad/INDEX.md

 RokPad is not a WYSIWG editor, instead it's a powerful desktop-style editor for developers.
 With RokPad creating content becomes a pleasure not a chore.

 RokPad was created to meet the demands of the Team, a tool unrestricted by the limitations of the WYSIWYG editors, and something more advanced than simply using None.
-RokPad provides an medium for this, a balance between a useful interface and the unrestricted approach of code view.
+RokPad provides a medium for this, a balance between a useful interface and the unrestricted approach of code view.
 We at RocketTheme proudly build our content with RokPad.

 Requirements
 ------------
 RokPad has the following requirements in order to operate:

-* Joomla 2.5.x or Joomla 3.x - ensure you are using the latest version
+* Joomla 2.5 or Joomla 3.x - ensure you are using the latest version
-* Compatible Browser: Firefox 4+, Chrome, Safari, IE9+, Opera
+* Compatible Browsers: Firefox 4+, Chrome, Safari, IE9+, Opera

 >> Internet Explorer 7 and before are not supported.
 Internet Explorer 8 has limited functionality.